xzg5101/xzg5101.github.io/blogs/potential_functions.md

 $$f(P_o, P_t) = \frac{1}{\lVert P_t-P_o\rVert^2+\epsilon}$$

-Where $$\epsilon$$ is a small constant added to avoid divsion by zero when the object and the target are at the same position.
+Where $$\epsilon$$ is a small constant added to avoid divide-by-zero error when the object and the target are at the same position.
 The gradient of the potential function would therefore be:

 $$
 \nabla f =